Steps and Tips to Placing Geotextiles

-Geotextile Installation can be an easy process when you have the proper tools and installation procedure.
-Below you will find a general guide to installation any of our geotextile fabrics.
-Please feel free to contact us with any additional questions or site-specific requirements for your location.
+Geotextile installation can be an easy process when you have the proper tools and installation procedure.
+Below you will find a general guide to installation of any of our geotextile fabrics.
+Please feel free to contact us with any additional questions about geotextile function or site-specific requirements for your location.

 Step 1: Prepare the install area.
 This will typically involve a process of removing trees and brush from the top layer of soil and vegetation from the subgrade materials.
 Weak pockets of soil should be replaced with granular fill.

 Step 2: Smooth and level the subgrade.
 All depression or humps within the subgrade should be removed.

 Step 3: Place the geotextile in the prepared installation area.
 Fabric should be laid out according to engineered plans or site recommendations.
 Fabric should be stretched as tight and as flat as possible.

 Step 4: Overlap adjacent rolls as specified for your site.
 If no instructions exist, fabric should be overlapped at a minimum or 12-18 inches.

 Step 5: Secure the fabric with staples, pins, soil or other suitable materials.
 Fabric should be secured along the edges and then at overlapping portions.

 Step 6: Loosely place fill directly on the geotextile in 8" to 12" lifts.
 For very weak subgrades, 18" or thicker may be required.

 See our Geotextile Installation PDF Flyer for more information.